BCV-Uniandes/SEPAL/README.md

 The datasets and gene annotation files are downloaded automatically.

-We use the GTF file of th [basic gene annotation](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_43/gencode.v43.basic.annotation.gtf.gz) from [GENCODE](https://www.gencodegenes.org/human/) and use the set of functions provided by [GTFtools](https://www.genemine.org/gtftools.php) to compute the genes length in TPM normalozation.
+We use the GTF file of the [basic gene annotation](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_43/gencode.v43.basic.annotation.gtf.gz) from [GENCODE](https://www.gencodegenes.org/human/) and use the set of functions provided by [GTFtools](https://www.genemine.org/gtftools.php) to compute the genes length in TPM normalization.

 ## Main Results